PhD, University of Saskatchewan, 1988

 Dr. Paul Hewitt is a Professor in the Department of Psychology at the University of British Columbia.
 He is registered clinical psychologist and completed his clinical internship at the University of Washington, School of Medicine in Seattle, Washington.

-Dr. Paul Hewitt's research interest focuses primarily on personality vulnerabilities and their implications for psychological difficulties among adults, adolescents, and children.
-In particular, he has conducted extensive research on the construct of perfectionism as a maladaptive and multidimensional personality trait and interpersonal style that is related to problems such as suicide, depression, personality disorders, and relationship, achievement, and health problems.
-Additionally, he is conducting research on the treatment of perfectionism and provides assessment and treatment for individuals with perfectionism problems and trains clinicians in the treatment of perfectionistic behaviour.
+Dr. Paul Hewitt’s research interest focuses primarily on personality vulnerabilities and their implications for psychological difficulties among adults, adolescents, and children.
+In particular, he has conducted extensive research on the construct of perfectionism as a complex maladaptive and multidimensional personality trait and interpersonal style that is related to problems such as suicide, depression, personality disorders, and relationship, achievement, and health problems.
+Additionally, he is conducting research on the psychotherapy of perfectionism and provides assessment and treatment for individuals with perfectionism problems and trains clinicians in the treatment of perfectionistic behaviour.

-Theoretical/Clinical Orientations: Psychodynamic; Interpersonal dynamic (Sullivanian).
+Theoretical/Clinical Orientations: Psychodynamic; Relational Psychoanalysis.

 Hewitt, P. L., Flett, G. L., Mikail, S. F., Kealy, D., & Zhang, L. (2018).
 Perfectionism in the Therapeutic Context: The Perfectionism Social Disconnection Model and Clinical Process and Outcome.
 In J. Stoeber (Ed.)
 The Psychology of Perfectionism: Theory, Research, Applications.
 New York: Routledge.